Oz the Great and Powerful: Cast

 Stephen R. Hart, Bruce Campbell, and William Bock play Winkie guards at the Emerald City.
 Abigail Spencer plays May, Oscar's temporary magic assistant in Kansas and one of his several fleeting loves in the film.
 Tim Holmes plays Vlad, the strongman who threatens Oscar for trying to court his wife (played by Toni Wynne), prompting Oscar to take the hot air balloon that sends him to the Land of Oz.

-Raimi, who often casts friends and actor-regulars in cameo roles, cast his brother Ted as a small-town skeptic at Oscar's magic show who yells "I see a wire!", two of his former teachers – Jim Moll and Jim Bird – as well as Dan Hicks, Mia Serafino, and his daughter Emma as Emerald City townspeople and the three actresses from his 1981 directorial debut The Evil Dead – Ellen Sandweiss, Betsy Baker and Theresa Tilly – as well as his sons Dashiell and Oliver respectively as Quadling townspeople.
+Raimi, who often casts friends and actor-regulars in cameo roles, cast his brother Ted as a small-town skeptic at Oscar's magic show who sees through one of his tricks, two of his former teachers – Jim Moll and Jim Bird – as well as Dan Hicks, Mia Serafino, and his daughter Emma as Emerald City townspeople and the three actresses from his 1981 directorial debut The Evil Dead – Ellen Sandweiss, Betsy Baker and Theresa Tilly – as well as his sons Dashiell and Oliver respectively as Quadling townspeople.
 Gene Jones portrays a wild west barker, Martin Klebba portrays a Munchkin rebel; John Paxton who previously worked with Raimi in the Spider-Man trilogy and Drag Me to Hell makes a posthumous appearance as an elder tinker, in his last film role before he died on November 17, 2011; while the great-grandson of Bert Lahr (played 1939 Cowardly Lion) also portrays a tinker.